nati2323/Mobile_Menu/README.md

 - HTML
 - CSS
+- Java Script

 ## Getting Started
+  - To get up started use the following steps!
    ## Steps :

-- Clone repository in your local machine
+- Clone repository in your local machine git clone https://github.com/nati2323/Mobile_Menu.git
+- open index.html in your browser.
 - git clone
 - open index.html in your browser.